Miguel Ángel Asturias: Exile and rehabilitation

 Asturias devoted much of his political energy towards supporting the government of Jacobo Árbenz, successor to Juan José Arévalo Bermejo.
 Asturias was asked following his work as an ambassador to help suppress the threat of rebels from El Salvador.
-The rebels ultimately succeeded in invading Guatemala and overthrew Jacobo Árbenz' rule in 1954 with the support of the U.S government.
+The rebels ultimately succeeded in invading Guatemala and overthrew Jacobo Árbenz' rule in 1954 with the support of the U.S. government.
 Arbenz's policies were contrary to interests of United Fruit who lobbied heavily for his ousting.
 When the government of Jacobo Árbenz fell Asturias was expelled from the country by Carlos Castillo Armas because of his support for Árbenz.
 He was stripped of his Guatemalan citizenship and went to live in Buenos Aires and Chile, where he spent the next eight years of his life.
 When another change of government in Argentina meant that he once more had to seek a new home, Asturias moved to Europe.
 While living in exile in Genoa his reputation grew as an author with the release of his novel, Mulata de Tal (1963).

 In 1966, democratically elected President Julio César Méndez Montenegro achieved power and Asturias was given back his Guatemalan citizenship.
 Montenegro appointed Asturias as ambassador to France, where he served until 1970, taking up a permanent residence in Paris.
 A year later, in 1967, English translations of Mulata de Tal were published in Boston.

 Later in Asturias' life he helped found the Popular University of Guatemala.
 Asturias spent his final years in Madrid, where he died in 1974.
 He is buried in the 10th division of the Père Lachaise Cemetery in Paris.

+On 9 June 2024, President Bernardo Arévalo announced that the family of Miguel Ángel Asturias had agreed to repatriate his remains to Guatemalan territory.
+That same day, the "year of Miguel Ángel Asturias" was inaugurated to commemorate the 125th anniversary of his birth and 50th anniversary of his death.